deepchecks/deepchecks/README.rst

 - The deepchecks package installed

-- JupyterLab or Jupyter Notebook
+- JupyterLab or Jupyter Notebook or any Python IDE

 Data / Model